Receptors and Ligands

 |Van der Waals||1|

 In an electronic dipole, a polarized bond is formed.
-In it, there is a partially positive and partially negative end.
+In it, there is a partially positive end and a partially negative end.
 The interaction between the positive and negative ends of different compounds form electrostatic bonds with other polar molecules or ionized compounds.

 When interactions are between two polar compounds, a dipole-dipole interaction will occur.
-In this type of electrostatic interaction, the partial positive end of the compound will interact with the negative end of the other compound.
+In this type of electrostatic interaction, the partially positive end of the compound will interact with the negative end of the other compound.
 This specific interaction is very weak as there is no formation of permanent bonds.

-This type of complexes is formed between electron donor groups adjacent to electron acceptor groups.
+This type of complex is formed between electron donor groups adjacent to electron acceptor groups.
 The relative positive or negative molecules transfer portions of its charges to the other molecule.
 In the process, a weak electrostatic bond is formed.

-This is a very weak form of bonding which only occur when the non-polar sections of molecules aggregate together in the presence of water because of the low water solubility.
+This is a very weak form of bonding which only occurs when the non-polar sections of molecules aggregate together in the presence of water because of the low water solubility.
 Hydrophobic molecules don’t like to interact with polar water molecules, and so when water is present, their tendency is to aggregate and be closer to each other.

 Van der Waals Bonding

-Van der Waal´s bonds exist between all atoms.
+Van der Waals bonds exist between all atoms.
 They arise because the electron cloud associated with an atom or molecule is constantly moving so that the electrons are never evenly distributed.
 Small, local, instantaneous dipoles (charge separations) occur.
 Diploes behave like small magnets and will attract one another.

-These forces are insignificant for individual atoms but can be important in parts of molecules with lots of atoms, especially if the surfaces of the molecules are the right shapes to allow a close fit.
+These forces are insignificant for individual atoms but can be important in parts of molecules with lots of atoms, especially if the surfaces of the molecules are the right shapes to allow for a close fit.

 Hydrogen bonds are important not only in drug-target interactions but also in holding together the structure of proteins and DNA.